uid/kswak/README.md

     meteor run

-You can
+You can then direct students to the app running on your laptop, using your IP address and the port number that Meteor displays.
+You may find [http://shoutkey.com] useful for creating a temporary short URL to share.

 Deploying on a Ubuntu VM
 ----

-If you create a virtual machine (say on CSAIL's OpenStack or Amazon EC2) to deploy the KSWAK app, here's how to set up that VM:
+If you want to deploy KSWAK on a virtual machine (say on CSAIL's OpenStack or Amazon EC2), here's how to set up that VM:

     # git and mongodb
     sudo apt-get update